geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Yeah, I don't think we worry too much about divided by variable at this point.
 Variable is most likely positive numbers because how we use it.
 So the software already have a lot of constraints.
-If the thing we come up with works with Lama, I think that's fine.
+If the thing we come up with works with LLaMA, I think that's fine.

 ##### **Geohot** [[00:24:37](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1477)]
 No, I mean, we do need general correctness on this, but I am okay with changing it, as long as you're aware of what this entails.